sbt/sbt-protobuf/README.md

 ## Usage

 ### Adding the plugin dependency
-In your project, create a file for plugin library dependencies `project/plugins.sbt` and add the following lines:
+In your project, create a file for plugin library dependencies `project/plugins.sbt` and add the following line:

 ```scala
 addSbtPlugin("com.github.gseitz" % "sbt-protobuf" % "0.5.5")